b5i/YouTubeKit/README.md

     }
   })
   ```
-  you can also send the request without explicitly declaring `dataParameters` like this
+  you can also send the request without explicitly declaring `dataParameters` like this:
   ```swift
   SearchResponse.sendRequest(youtubeModel: YTM, data: [.query: textQuery], result: { result in
     switch result {